-- Any students with food allergies must complete the dietary needs form accompanied by a physician's signed Special Meal Accommodation form, each school year.
+- Any students with food allergies must complete the form of the dietary need accompanied by a physician's signed Special Meal Accommodation form, each school year.
 This form can be obtained through the Office of Campus Services.

 USDA Non-discrimination Statement